Business administration military careers offer the opportunity to run and maintain various operations in various service branches.

 Administrative support specialists are responsible for a variety of duties in the office.
 They make sure that information is recorded, stored, and delivered in order to keep operations running as smoothly as possible.
 They supervise or perform administrative, clerical, and typing duties.
 They may also be in charge of scheduling meetings, making travel arrangements, and organizing any other work-related events.

-Intelligence officers who specialize in all-source intelligence ensure the fusion of information of all sources and intelligence disciplines into finished analytical products.
-They supervise and coordinate the planning, collection, evaluation, analysis, fusion, production, and dissemination of imagery, signals, measurement, human, and open-source intelligence data into cohesive products to support national defense.
+All-source intelligence officers ensure the fusion of information of all sources and intelligence disciplines into finished analytical products.
+They supervise and coordinate the planning, collection, evaluation, analysis, fusion, production, and dissemination of imagery, signals, measurements, human, and open-source intelligence data into cohesive products to support national defense.

 Business operations and management analysts apply business expertise to improve military operations.
-Using analytical tools and techniques, these analysts make recommendations to leadership about management techniques that can help reduce waste and inefficiency.
+Using a structured approach to problem solving, these analysts make recommendations to leadership about management techniques that can help reduce waste and inefficiency.
 They gather and analyze data to develop procedures to improve operational efficiency and manpower utilization.
 They also evaluate programs, personnel, and equipment through the use of exercises and simulations.